SDK integration for login

 FAQ

-What happens if there is a timeout on a Account protect API request?
+What is the impact of a timeout on a request to the Account Protect API?

 The SDK has been designed to have minimal impact the user experience.
 If the configured timeout is reached, the SDK will cancel its pending operation and allow the application to proceed.

-Errors and timeouts are handled the same way by the SDK: it will not interrupt the application and allow it to proceed.
+Errors and timeouts are handled the same way by the SDK: they will not interrupt the application and allow it to proceed.

 response in order to avoid blocking any login or registration attempt on the application.
 This response will also have a failure